 All these are shortcuts that lead to rapid eLearning.
-The idea behind rapid eLearning is where you use every tool and strategy you can to potentially create a course in 2 to 3 weeks instead of taking several months.
+The idea behind rapid eLearning is where you use every tool and strategy you can to potentially complete the course development in 2 to 3 weeks instead of taking several months.

 So within your lessons, outline the exact content you will cover.

 - Each lesson should include a short introduction (this can include why you’re covering it, what they’ll learn, a learning goal, etc…).